kasbench/globeco-execution-service/cursor-log.md

 [2024-06-10] Request: Execute step 5 of execution-plan.md (create a Flyway migration to deploy the schema for this project using the schema in execution-service.sql).

+[2024-06-10] Request: Execute step 6 of execution-plan.md (implement the entity, repository, service interface, and service implementation for execution using the requirements in requirements.md).